Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis: Experiments

 \section{Experiments}

-We use several datasets (IXI, BraTS2020~\cite{bakas_etal_2018}, MICCAI2017 WMH~\cite{8669968}, Private(South Korea, Namwon hospital), VALDO~\cite{SUDRE2024103029}) to evaluate our frameworks.
-All datasets were randomly split into non-overlapping training and test sets.
-All images were intensity-normalized to the range [-1, 1] and padded to uniform dimensions (224×224 or 256×256) using minimum intensity value.
+We evaluated our framework using several datasets (IXI~\cite{braindevelopmentDatasetx2013}, BraTS2020~\cite{bakas_etal_2018}, MICCAI2017 WMH challenge dataset~\cite{8669968} and VALDO~\cite{SUDRE2024103029}).
+Furthermore, to assess clinical applicability, we conducted additional evaluation on an internal CAVAS dataset.
+All datasets were split in a subject-wise manner into non-overlapping training and test sets.
+All images underwent brain extraction~\cite{HDBET} to remove non-brain tissues, followed by intensity normalization to the range [-1, 1] and padding to uniform dimensions (224×224 or 256×256).